-The basics, quickly, about the La Fiera ($8, purchased, available at Jimmy’s) before I start waxing poetic: This is a red wine from the Abruzzo region east of Rome and is made with the montepulciano grape (and is not be confused with the pricer Montepulciano from Tuscany, which is made with sangiovese).
-Wine quality in Abruzzo has improved significantly over the past decade or so, but prices have remained more or less the same.
+The La Fiera ($8, purchased, available at Jimmy’s) is a red wine from the Abruzzo region east of Rome and made with the montepulciano grape (not be confused with the pricier wines from the Montepulciano region of Tuscany, which are made with sangiovese).
+In this, Abruzzo wines have always been poor relations to their more expensive cousines, but you can’t tell that from the La Fiera anymore.

 Click to sign up for the Advocate's weekly news digest and be the first to know what’s happening in Preston Hollow.